awsdocs/aws-elemental-mediapackage-user-guide/doc_source/drm-content-key-rotation.md

 # Understanding key rotation behavior<a name="drm-content-key-rotation"></a>

 When you enable key rotation on live content from HLS, CMAF, and DASH endpoints, AWS Elemental MediaPackage retrieves content keys before the live content begins\.
-As the content progresses, MediaPackage retrieves new keys at the interval that you set on the endpoint, as described in [Encryption fields](endpoints-hls-encryption.md)\.
+As the content progresses, MediaPackage retrieves new keys at the interval that you set on the endpoint, as described in [Package encryption fields](endpoints-hls-encryption.md)\.

 If MediaPackage is unable to retrieve the content key, it takes the following actions:
 + If MediaPackage successfully retrieved a content key for this endpoint before, it uses the last key that it fetched\.
 This ensures that endpoints that worked previously continue to work\.